sindresorhus/latest-version-cli/readme.md

   Options
-    -v         Ouput the version of this package --range    Specify which semver-range to use to find the latest version
+    -v         Ouput the version of this package --range    Specify which semver range to use to find the latest version

   Example
     $ latest-version ava